scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 Topics are part of Github’s new [GraphQL API](https://developer.github.com/v4/) which is meant to eventually replace their old [REST API](https://developer.github.com/v3/).
 [GraphQL](http://graphql.org/) is a "A query language for your API".
 It is both a query language and a graph-structured schema which stores data with nodes as objects and edges as relationships between objects.
 It was developed by Facebook and is different from a traditional REST API by having all API requests go to one route and having a query defined in the request body to specify precisely what data you want.

 With Github's REST API, you have to make multiple requests to different routes to get project info about multiple projects.
 And when you make a request, all the data related to that request would be returned.
-For example, if you wanted to get the most recent 3 issues created for 5 projects, you would make 5 requests to 5 different routes for each project.
+For example, if you wanted to get the most recent 3 issues created for 5 different projects, you would make 5 requests to 5 different routes for each project.
 Each request would return all the project’s issues.
 With the GraphQL API, all requests are made to the same route and in the body of the request you input a GraphQL query which specifies exactly what information you want and for which projects.
 So for the example above of getting the most recent 3 issues created for 5 projects, you would make 1 request to 1 route containing a query to get only the 3 most recent issues for the 5 projects and only those 3 issues for each of the projects would be returned.
 This results in less requests to Github’s API and less data returned in each response.

 So I replaced keywords with topics for projects in Scaladex and used Github’s new GraphQL API to fetch the topics.
 These topics are fetched for all projects when the server is indexed.
 A lot more projects have topics than keywords (which had to manually be set by maintainers in Scaladex), so this greatly improved the ability to search for projects based on categories in Scaladex since there are a lot more projects with categories.